 This strategy sets out our vision for the health and wellbeing of people living in Bedford Borough.
 Our long-term vision is for Bedford Borough to be a place where no-one's life is unnecessarily cut-short by preventable ill health.
-This strategy explains why reducing the size of avoidable differences in health is our main goal and the steps we can take with partner organisations to make it happen.
+This strategy explains why reducing the differences in health between communities is our main goal and the steps we can take together to make it happen.